 “I study social insurance, meaning the explicit and implicit insurance the government offers against the misfortunes of life, such as bad health and old age poverty.
 Much of my research focuses on Social Security and the Affordable Care Act.
 These programs are truly massive—social insurance spending represents half the federal government—so it’s important we spend that money well.”

 Sacks will be teaching a course in experimental methods that examines the role of experiments in the field of business, why they are critical, and how students can extract actionable business insights.
-He will also pioneer a new course on heath insurance in the U.S. that will cover topics such as why healthcare is a critical yet difficult market, studying insurer failure and success, and the relationship between health insurance plan design and insurance cost and spending.
+He will also pioneer a new course on health insurance in the U.S. that will cover topics such as why healthcare is a critical yet difficult market, studying insurer failure and success, and the relationship between health insurance plan design and insurance cost and spending.

 This year’s new faculty members join the 11 who WSB hired in the 2021-2022 academic year.